makklays/makklays/README.md

 # 👨‍💻 Alexander Kuziv — Java Software Engineer / Software Architect

-🎯 Java Software Engineer with >5 years of experience in developing high-load, scalable, and secure systems.
+🎯 Java Software Engineer / Software Architect with >5 years (total 17 years) of experience in developing high-load, scalable, and secure systems.

-I have more than 17 years of experience working with web technologies as a Full Stack Developer and REST API.
+I have more than 17 years of experience working with web technologies, REST API as a Full Stack Developer and Architect.

 Expert in backend development, various APIs, integration with external systems, microservices, and CI/CD.

-I have worked with corporate teams and startups in Europe and Ukraine.
+I have worked with corporate and international teams and startups in Europe and Ukraine.

 ## 🛠️ Technology Stack: